 – The bitstream ends.

-– A picture picB in an access unit containing a display orientation SEI message is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– A picture picB in the current layer in an access unit containing a display orientation SEI message that is applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

 Modify subclause D.3.18 as follows:

-The structure of pictures information SEI message provides information for a list of entries, some of which correspond to a series of pictures in decoding orderin the CVS.
+The structure of pictures information SEI message provides information for a list of entries, some of which correspond to a series of pictures in decoding order in the current layer in the CVS.

 The first entry in the structure of pictures information SEI message corresponds to the current picture.
-When there is a picture that has PicOrderCntVal equal to the variable entryPicOrderCnt[ i ] as specified below, the entry i corresponds to a picture in the CVS.
-The decoding order of the pictures in the CVS that correspond to entries in the structure of pictures information SEI message corresponds to increasing values of i in the list of entries.
+When there is a picture in the current layer that has PicOrderCntVal equal to the variable entryPicOrderCnt[ i ] as specified below, the entry i corresponds to the picture in the CVS.
+The decoding order of the pictures in the current layer in the CVS that correspond to entries in the structure of pictures information SEI message corresponds to increasing values of i in the list of entries.

-Any picture in the CVS that has PicOrderCntVal equal to entryPicOrderCnt[ i ] for any i in the range of 0 to num_entries_in_sop_minus1, inclusive, shall correspond to an entry in the list of entries.
+Any picture in the current layer in the CVS that has PicOrderCntVal equal to entryPicOrderCnt[ i ] for any i in the range of 0 to num_entries_in_sop_minus1, inclusive, shall correspond to an entry in the list of entries.

-The structure of pictures information SEI message shall not be present in a CVS for which the active SPS has long_term_ref_pics_present_flag equal to 1 or num_short_term_ref_pic_sets equal to 0.
+The structure of pictures information SEI message shall not be present in a CVS and applicable for a layer for which the active SPS has long_term_ref_pics_present_flag equal to 1 or num_short_term_ref_pic_sets equal to 0.

-The structure of pictures information SEI message shall not be present in any access unit that has TemporalId greater than 0 or contains a RASL, RADL or sub-layer non-reference picture.
-Any picture in the CVS that corresponds to an entry other than the first entry described in the structure of pictures information SEI message shall not be an IRAP picture.
+The structure of pictures information SEI message shall not be present in any access unit that has TemporalId greater than 0 or contains a RASL, RADL or sub-layer non-reference picture in the current layer.
+Any picture in the current layer in the CVS that corresponds to an entry other than the first entry described in the structure of pictures information SEI message shall not be an IRAP picture.

 Modify subclause D.3.19 as follows:

-This message provides a hash for each colour component of the decoded in the current access unit.
+This message provides a hash for each colour component of the current decoded picture.

+NOTE 1 – The decoded picture hash SEI message is a suffix SEI message and cannot be contained in a scalable nesting SEI message.

 Modify subclause D.3.20 as follows:

 num_sps_ids_minus1 plus 1 indicates and shall be equal to the number of SPSs that are referred to by the VCL NAL units of the access unit associated with the active parameter sets SEI message.
-In bitstreams conforming to this version of this Specification, num_sps_ids_minus1 shall be equal to 0.
-Although the value of num_sps_ids_minus1 is required to be equal to 0 in this version of this Specification, decoders shall allow other values of num_sps_ids_minus1 in the range of 0 to 15, inclusive, to appear in the syntax.
+The value of num_sps_ids_minus1 shall be in the range of 0 to 15, inclusive.

 Modify subclause D.3.22 as follows:

-The temporal sub-layer zero index SEI message provides information that can assist the decoder for detection of missing coded pictures that have TemporalId equal to 0 and are not RASL pictures, RADL pictures, or sub-layer non-reference pictures.
+The temporal sub-layer zero index SEI message provides information that can assist the decoder for detection of missing coded pictures that have TemporalId and discardable_flag both equal to 0 and are not RASL pictures, RADL pictures, or sub-layer non-reference pictures.

-When a temporal sub-layer zero index SEI message is present in the current access unit and the current access unit is not an IRAP access unit, a temporal sub-layer zero index SEI message shall also be present in the preceding access unit in decoding order with TemporalId equal to 0.
+When a temporal sub-layer zero index SEI message is present in the current access unit and applies to the current layer and the current picture is not an IRAP picture, a temporal sub-layer zero index SEI message that applies to the current layer shall also be present in the preceding access unit in decoding order with TemporalId equal to 0 and containing a picture in the current layer.

 temporal_sub_layer_zero_idx indicates a temporal sub-layer zero index as follows:

-– If the TemporalId of the current access unit is equal to 0, temporal_sub_layer_zero_idx indicates the temporal sub-layer zero index for the current access unit.
+– If the TemporalId of the current picture is equal to 0, temporal_sub_layer_zero_idx indicates the temporal sub-layer zero index for the current picture.